Skip to content

 • include a witness statement; and

-• a full budget.
+• a detailed budget.

 You may find the Sample witness statement later on in this fact sheet helpful.

-See Your budget to work out what payments you can afford to make.
+Use My Budget to work out what payments you can afford to make.
 If you do not have access to the internet, contact us to get a copy.

 Check with your local court about how they might respond to such a request, or contact your local money advice agency to see if they can help you to make your request.